Instructions for Authors

 - video formats: MPEG2, AVI, QuickTime.

-Supported by the Belgian Chapter of the ACS.
 An RBSS grant is awarded to the winning video to cover travel expenses in case of acceptance for the next ACS meeting.
+This initiative is supported by the Belgian Chapter of the ACS.

 BAST-TRAINER-TRAINEE SESSION - ORAL SESSION

-The program committee will meet 3 weeks after the closure of the abstract submission.
+The program committee will meet 5 weeks after the closure of the abstract submission.
 The best abstracts are selected based on the average score by the reviewers and allocated for presentations as free paper (oral or oral poster or poster), case report (poster or oral poster), video or trainer-trainee session.
 Selected abstracts are considered to be incorporated in dedicated sessions presided by the responsible scientific society or section along with invited lectures based on their relevance with the topic of the session.
-Abstract acceptance and program scheduling will be communicated to the corresponding author’s e-mail address before March 29th 2019, 2 weeks later than foreseen given the high number of submissions for this year's edition of the BSW.
+Abstract acceptance and program scheduling will be communicated to the corresponding author’s e-mail address from April 2nd 2020.

 Please check the boxes if eligible for awards during the abstract submission process.